 History, tourist information, and nearby accommodation

 The Garden House began as the home of the vicars of Buckland Monachorum.
 The first house was built in 1305 by the Abbot of Buckland Abbey.
-At the Dissolution of the Monasteries the abbot became the parish priest of Buckland Monachorum.
+At the Dissolution of the Monasteries, the former abbot became the parish priest of Buckland Monachorum.
 The house was enlarged to create a large 3-storey building, complete with a tower.

 Today, all that is left of this original building is the tower and the kitchen, now a picturesque thatched barn.
 These remains are on the lower terrace of the walled garden and add a touch of romantic fantasy to the gardens.

 A new vicarage was built in the early 19th century, and this now acts as the conference centre and tearoom.